 Research has shown that some other factors may be associated with behaviours that challenge, for example:

 This research is still in its early stages but points towards the possibility that some children and adults find it difficult to put ‘the brakes on’ particular behaviours, or regulate their behaviour.
-It is vitally important that when thinking about behaviours that challenge professionals working with families and support workers acknowledge the possibility of these additional difficulties so that everyone trying to understand or intervene with behaviours are as patient and consistent as possible with the person with the intellectual disability.
+It is vitally important that when thinking about behaviours that challenge professionals who are working with families and support workers acknowledge the possibility of these additional difficulties and that everyone trying to understand or intervene with behaviours that challenge are as patient and consistent as possible with the person with the intellectual disability.

 In the following video Dr Caroline Richards explains why it may be helpful to understand risk markers for the development of challenging behaviour.